Sarohia94/Project-1-skinfirst/README.md

   * A footer centered at the bottom of all three pages with icon links to social media; Twitter, Facebook, Instagram & Youtube.
 The links open on to a new tab so the user does not leave the skinfirst website.
 As part of the intention for the website is to build a community, the social media links are important to encourage interaction.
 Hovering over the link increases the icon size to make it interactive.
 * Home page
   * About us section will provide information to the user about the purpose of the website, some context on skin care and what they can expect to learn.
-  * Image of a smiling woman (to the right on desktop/tablet and stacked on top on mobile) is used to set a warm, natural and welcoming aesthetic to the website.
+  * Image of a smiling woman (to the right on desktop and stacked on top on mobile/tablet) is used to set a warm, natural and welcoming aesthetic to the website.
 It also sets the tone on the feeling the website aims to inspire when visiting and thinking about skin wellness.
   * Fun facts aside to provide some interesting skin related information.
 * Guide page
   * Morning and night routine.
-This section will provide the user with an easy to follow guide for skin wellness with some rationale.
+This section will provide the user with an easy to follow guide for skin wellness, with some rationale.
   * Other factors section.
 This will provide the user with other factors to consider such as lifestyle changes to promote skin wellness.
 * Sign Up page
   * A reason on why the user will want to sign up, to be updated as we grow the website and to join the community which will later become an interactive forum with other members.
   * A sign up form, which will require the user to submit their full name and email address.
 * Thank You page
-  * A message thanking the user for signing up with a note reiterating our websites intention and a 10 second timer with a button too, to direct them back to the home page.
+  * A message thanking the user for signing up with a note reiterating our websites intention and a 30 second timer with a button too, to direct them back to the home page.
 * Future features
   * Responsible buying section on the guide page.
 This will provide information to the user on what to look out for when purchasing products.
 This is to promote users into thinking about their purchasing power.
 This goes hand in hand with the postive thinking the website aims to inspire with skin wellness.
-As such, this section aims to further this with the consideration of enviornmental and social impact.
+As such, this section would further this with the consideration of societal & environmental benefits of using certain acredited skin care products.
-  * Add links to the the other factors section, making the text or icons clickable to direct users to related articles or video content providing futher information on the benefits and positive impact on skin wellness.
+  * Add links to the other factors section, making the text or icons clickable, to direct users to related articles or video content providing futher information on the benefits.
   * The sign up form can have a text box where the user can submit a query, comment or feedback.
-The other option to further this is to have a link to another page which acts as a interactive community forum for ideas to be shared and discussed among members.
+The other option to further this is to have a link to another page which acts as a interactive community forum for ideas to be shared and discussed amongst members.

 ### Accessibility
 The website achieves accessibility with: